sobhan-moosavi/DCRNN/README.md

 ## Sample Data
-You may find a raw sample file in ```data``` directory.
+You may find a raw sample file in ```data/``` directory.
 The format of this file is described in following tables:

 | Attribute | Description |
 |:---------:|-------------|